pegasuswu/property_crawler/README.md

 # OverView
 This is a simple crawling program by python.
-Python is so powerful in programing for crawling data in internet.
-Because our family wants to find/buy a house in ca, so I used this little program to get the property info instantly.
+Python is so powerful in programing for crawling data in internet and this is a simple crawling program.
 ## Analyzing the web page
 There are lots of ways and tools to analyze the web page.
 Here is my tools.
 ### chrome